robcarver17/pysystemtrade/docs/production.md

 ## Data recovery

-Let's first consider an awful case where your mongo DB is corrupted, and the backups are also corrupted.
+Let's first consider an awful case where your MongoDB is corrupted, and the backups are also corrupted.
 In this case you can use the backed up .csv database dump files to recover the following: FX, individual futures contract prices, multiple prices, adjusted prices, position data, historical trades, capital, contract meta-data, instrument data, optimal positions.
 Note that scripts don't necessarily exist to do all this automatically yet FIX ME TO DO.

 Some other state information relating to the control of trading and processes is also stored in the database and this will be lost, however this can be recovered with a little work: roll status, trade limits, position limits, and overrides.
 Log data will also be lost; but archived [echo files](#echos-stdout-output) could be searched if necessary.

-The better case is when the mongo DB is fine.
-In this case (once you've [restored](#mongo-data) it) you will have only lost everything from your last nightly backup onwards.
+The better case is when the MongoDB is fine.
+In this case (once you've [restored](#mongodb-data) it) you will have only lost everything from your last nightly backup onwards.
 Here is what you do to get it back (if possible)

 - As the database isn't SQL it's possible for inconsistencies to creep in, so it's generally better to revert to the last good full backup even if some data appears to be up to date
 - Any changes made to trade limits, position limits and overrides will be lost and will need to be redone.